alice-ruv/board-games/README.md

       ```

 6. [ClientGameManager](BoardGames/BoardGamesClient/src/main/java/client/ClientGameManager.java) sends PlayerReadyRequest including userId and gameId as a REST API request.
-   The REST API function playerReady (PlayerReadyRequest), updates user's subscription to topic including userId and gameId in DB.
+   The REST API function playerReady (PlayerReadyRequest), updates user's subscription to topic including userId and gameId in DB.<b>
    By updating this subscription in the database, we allow user to play multiple games simultaneously, so he can create a new topic with different gameId for every game.

 7. When two different users created a consumer subscribed to a topic with the same gameId, JMSProducer created in the server.
-No the server can interact with the client by sending messages:
+Now the server can interact with the client by sending messages:
      ```java
         String topicName = "topic" + gameId + "_" + userId;
         Topic topic = this.context.createTopic(topicName);